KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

                                      json, --write-description etc. (default)
     --no-write-playlist-metafiles    Do not write playlist metadata when using --write-info-json, --write-description etc.
-    --clean-infojson                 Remove some private fields such as filenames from the infojson.
+    --clean-info-json                Remove some private fields such as filenames from the infojson.
 Note that it could still contain some personal
                                      information (default)
-    --no-clean-infojson              Write all fields to the infojson --write-comments                 Retrieve video comments to be placed in the infojson.
+    --no-clean-info-json             Write all fields to the infojson --write-comments                 Retrieve video comments to be placed in the infojson.
 The comments are fetched even
                                      without this option if the extraction is